prb28/vscode-amiga-assembly/README.md

 - or Ctrl + Shift + P (or Command + Shift + P on Mac), and then search for "Format Document".
 ![Formatting screenshot](images/formatting.gif)
 #### Format a selection
+- The format sizes are calculated only for the selection
 ![Formatting screenshot](images/formattingrange.gif)
 #### Format on typing
 - Activate option formatOnType in the settings